music-encoding/music-encoding/CLONING.md

     git clone https://github.com/music-encoding/music-encoding.git --recursive
     ```

+    This will create a recursive clone of the repository, making sure all submodules (currently only the TEI Stylesheets) are properly initialized and pulled from their respective repositories.

   * If you already have a clone on your system you still might have to initialize the submodules by running the following commands from the command line:

     Switch to your clone's directory: